chrisnumber49/DjangoBlogAppBackend/README.md

 Clone down this repository.
 You will need `Django` and `Django Rest Framework` installed globally on your machine.

-Installation: `pip install Django`, `pip install djangorestframework`
+Installation: `pip install Django` and `pip install djangorestframework`

 Creating new migrations: `python manage.py makemigrations`